bakiuzun/SupCon_SSL/README.md

 ## Meter ML
 The script `meterml_pretrain.py` can be used to pre-train a Small AlexNet on MeterML dataset.
 You can then use `meterml_finetune.py` to finetune the model with/without fusion, with/without augmentation with/without SupContrastive Loss
-Example of utilisation are given in `meterml_finetune.sh`
+Example of utilisation is given in `meterml_finetune.sh`
 ## DFC2020
 The script `dfc_finetune.py`can be used to finetune a two ResNet50 backbones pre-trained on SEN12MS dataset.
 You can finetune with/without SupContrastive loss.
-To pre-train the model: (https://github.com/HSG-AIML/SSLTransformerRS/tree/main) Example of utilisation are given in `dfc_finetune.sh`
+To pre-train the model: (https://github.com/HSG-AIML/SSLTransformerRS/tree/main) Example of utilisation is given in `dfc_finetune.sh`

 ## Models
 4 models can be downloaded: